srideviblogs/srideviblogs.github.io/index.md

 ---
 layout: home
+title: "Welcome to my page"
 ---

-# Welcome to Sridevi's DevOps Blog!

-Here you’ll find tips, stories, and tutorials on **DevOps, Kubernetes, CI/CD, and Cloud Engineering**.
+Hi!
+I’ll be sharing stories, tips, and tutorials about **DevOps, SRE, Kubernetes, CI/CD, and more**.

-Check out my latest posts below.
+Stay tuned for updates!